-Prior to FSG, Laura worked for social ventures focused on driving international economic development through business strategies.
-While at Sustainable Harvest Coffee Importers, she helped develop inclusive agricultural value chains, multi-sector partnerships, and programs to foster small- and medium-size agricultural businesses.
-Laura has played many roles in her career, from strategy to communications to business development.
+Prior to FSG, Laura worked for social ventures focused on driving sustainable economic development.
+At Sustainable Harvest Coffee Importers, she helped develop supply chains for smallholder coffee cooperatives, creating multi-sector partnerships and designing technical support programs for farmers.
 She has worked throughout Latin America and lived in Oaxaca, Mexico for several years.
 In her early career, Laura coordinated economic development programs for the Pan American Development Foundation in Washington, DC.

 - M.B.A., University of California—Berkeley, Haas School of Business

 “A more equitable and just future requires collaboration across sectors, organizations, and disciplines to tackle our current social and economic challenges.
 At FSG, I am honored to partner with committed and talented colleagues to support our clients in the pursuit of system-level change and creative avenues to positive impact.”